4d/docs/docs/FormObjects/properties_Reference.md

 title: JSON property list
 ---

-This page provides a comprehensive list of all object properties, sorted by their JSON name.
+You will find in this page a comprehensive list of all object properties sorted through their JSON name.
 Click on a property name to access its detailed description.

->In the "Form Object Properties" chapter, properties are sorted according to their names and themes in the Property List.
+>In the "Form Object Properties" chapter, properties are sorted according the Property List names and themes.

 [a](#a) -